isaychris/litter-detection-tensorflow/README.md

 SR-3 | Object classification | Algorithm identifies and classifies the litter within all the detected objects.
 Uses the human code for learning and improving | High | Yes
 SR-4 | Accuracy | Evaluates the accuracy of each identified object and outputs into image (E.g. “70% sure this is litter”) | High | Yes

-### Project Deliverables
-Algorithm
-* It will utilize the Google Streets API
-* When executed, it will display the Street image with outlines of the litter that is visible along with percentages based on the accuracy

-Documentation
-* How accurate the algorithm can detect the presence of litter according to our tests
-* What types of litter we considered for the algorithm
-* What types of litter we did not consider for the algorithm
-* A programmers manual
-* A user manual

-### Measures of Project Success
-JAD 1 Establish Requirements of the project
-JAD 2 Finalize Requirements of the project
-Prototype 1 Have an algorithm working with static images
-Prototype 2 Have an algorithm working that only identifies litter
-Final Algorithm working that is as accurate as possible

 ### Timeline
 ![Image](https://i.imgur.com/FcqMOXd.png)